Coda Earth: FULL EPISODE

 Michelle Fox was named Corporate Vice President & Chief Medical Officer for Teleflex in February 2020.
 Michelle’s work has focused on organizational and systems development.
 This includes interactive medical education, as a means to making transformational change and supporting research that implements the best medical practices into bedside clinical care.
 She has lectured nationally and internationally on the impact of strong collaboration between Clinical and Medical Affairs and professional medical and nursing societies.
 She offers a rare blend of strong clinical practice and leadership, driven by her desire to improve patient outcomes, and tempered by a clear understanding of the challenges facing healthcare today.
 Michelle is passionate about advancing the cause of sustainable healthcare and corporate social responsibility in the medical device industry.

 Kate Charlesworth is a public health physician based in Sydney.
 After working as a hospital doctor in Australia, Kate undertook much of her public health medicine training in the UK, including at the Sustainable Development Unit in Cambridge.
 The SDU is a world-leading unit tasked with reducing the carbon footprint of England’s National Health Service (NHS).
 Kate has subsequently completed a PhD about the characteristics of an environmentally sustainable health and care system.
-Her current role at NSW Health is as a medical specialist in environmentally sustainable healthcare.
+She currently works as a medical specialist in environmentally sustainable healthcare across Northern Sydney Local Health District and Sydney North Primary Health Network.

-Forbes is an anaesthetist and intensive care physician at Western Health, Melbourne, Australia.
-He remains passionate about making seemingly small environmental, financial and social sustainability changes to how we practice medicine, and magnifying those changes through every nations’ hospitals.
+Forbes is an anaesthetist and intensive care physician at Western Health, Melbourne, Australia, and an A/Prof. (Medicine) at the Universities of Sydney, and Melbourne.
+Forbes remains passionate about making seemingly small environmental, financial and social sustainability changes to how we practice medicine, as well as that become magnified through every nations’ hospitals.

 Forbes is currently collaborating with colleagues at the University of Melbourne and friends within the Doctors for the Environment (DEA) examining ways to make hospitals more sustainable and being stewards for earth’s extraordinary biodiversity.